Brand Name Uloric Common Name febuxostat

 Gout: Do not start febuxostat treatment until an acute attack of gout has completely subsided, as further attacks may be brought on by this medication.
 Acute gout attacks may be brought on at the start of treatment with febuxostat for people who have not used this medication before.
 If an acute gout attack develops after starting this medication, call your doctor.

 Heart attack: Studies indicate that people taking this medication may have an increased risk of heart attack and strokes.
 If you experience signs of a heart attack, such as discomfort or pain in the chest, back, neck, jaw, arms, or stomach; difficulty breathing, sweating, nausea, lightheadedness or the feeling of impending doom contact your doctor or get medical attention immediately.
+People with angina or congestive heart disease should not use this medication.

 Kidney function: If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.